-Chinese diplomat: Trump call a Taiwan 'shenanigan'
+China lodges complaint over Trump-Taiwan call

+- Taiwan's Presidential spokesman says the phone call was agreed to by both parties

+- Donald Trump is "well aware of what US policy has been," his campaign manager says

-(CNN)China's top diplomat called the controversial phone call between President-elect Donald Trump and Taiwan's President "a shenanigan by the Taiwan side."
+(CNN)China's foreign ministry said Saturday it has lodged a complaint with the United States over a controversial phone call between President-elect Donald Trump and Taiwan's President that has overturned decades of diplomatic protocol.

+China views Taiwan as a renegade province and, since 1979, the US has acknowledged Beijing's claim that Taiwan is part of China, with US-China relations governed by a set of protocols known as the "one China" policy.

+This means there are no formal diplomatic relations between the United States and Taiwan -- so Trump's decision to take Taiwanese President Tsai Ing-wen's call could risk a major upset.

+"I must point out that there is only one China in the world and Taiwan is an inseparable part of the Chinese territory ...
+The 'one China' principle is the political foundation of China-US relations.

+"We urge the relevant side in the US to adhere to the 'one China' policy, abide by the pledges in the three joint China-US communiques, and handle issues related to Taiwan carefully and properly to avoid causing unnecessary interference to the overall China-U.S. relationship."

-"it won't at all change the 'one China' structure that the international community has agreed upon," Chinese Foreign Minister Wang Yi said Saturday when he was asked about the call on the sidelines of a foreign policy seminar.
+Earlier Saturday, Chinese Foreign Minister Wang Yi labeled the phone call "a shenanigan by the Taiwan side" when he was asked about it on the sidelines of a foreign policy seminar.

 First time in decades

-"During the discussion, they noted the close economic, political, and security ties exists between Taiwan and the United States.
+"During the discussion, they noted the close economic, political, and security ties (existing) between Taiwan and the United States.
 President-elect Trump also congratulated President Tsai on becoming President of Taiwan earlier this year."

-But the exchange threatened to anger China even before he takes office.

 The chat marks the first publicly reported call between a US President or President-elect and the leader of Taiwan since Washington established diplomatic relations with Beijing in 1979, said Bonnie Glaser, a China expert at the Center for Strategic and International Studies.

-The telephone call is certain to incense China, which considers Taiwan a renegade province.
-It is the first major sign of the unpredictability that Trump has vowed to bring to long-held US relations with the rest of the world.
+It is perhaps the first major sign of the unpredictability that Trump has vowed to bring to long-held US relations with the rest of the world.

-The call, first reported by the Financial Times, risks throwing US-China relations into a tailspin before Trump takes the oath of office on January 20.
-China's state-run CCTV quickly issued a statement saying Trump made "an unprecedented break with the One-China Policy and accepted US-Mainland protocol."
+The call, first reported by the Financial Times, risks throwing US-China relations into a tailspin before Trump takes the oath of office January 20.

-The Mainland says it firmly opposes official contact in any form between Washington and Taipei."
+And it has prompted questions over whether Trump intends a shift in US policy, or if this was a blunder by a team with limited experience of international affairs.

-Trump on Friday night said Taipei initiated the call.
+Trump emphasized Friday night that Taipei initiated the call.

 "The President of Taiwan CALLED ME today to wish me congratulations on winning the Presidency.
 Thank you!" tweeted the President-elect.

-Note: CORRECTION: An earlier version of this story misstated that Trump transition adviser Stephen Yates was in Taiwan and was involved in facilitating the call.